 Wayne-Kent A. Bradshaw is the President and Chief Executive Officer of the Company and the Bank.
 He joined the Company in February of 2009 as the President and Chief Operating Officer.
 Mr. Bradshaw was elected to serve as a director of both the Company and the Bank in September 2012.
-Prior to joining Broadway he was Regional President and National Manager for Community and External Affairs of Washington Mutual Bank from 2003 to 2009.
+Prior to joining City First Bank he was Regional President and National Manager for Community and External Affairs of Washington Mutual Bank from 2003 to 2009.
 He was President and Chief Executive Officer of the Los Angeles-based Family Savings Bank from 1989 until 2002 and Chief Deputy Superintendent for the State Banking Department from 1981 to 1983.
 Mr. Bradshaw has served on many community and educational boards.
 He most recently served on the Board of California State University Northridge, Northridge Hospital Medical Center and California Community Reinvestment Corporation.

 Mr. Bradshaw has over forty years of experience in financial management and banking.
 He has the proven ability to plan and implement programs which optimize opportunities to accelerate profitable growth in highly competitive environments.
 Mr. Bradshaw has extensive experience in community banking, commercial banking and as a bank regulator.